deeplearning4j/deeplearning4j/word2vec.md

         double[] wordVector = vec.getWordVector("myword");

 If the word isn't in the vocabulary, Word2vec returns zeros -- nothing more.

-###<a name="windows">Moving Windows</a>

-Word2Vec works with neural networks by facilitating the moving-window model for training on word occurrences.
-There are two ways to get windows for text:

-      List<Window> windows = Windows.windows("some text");

-This will select moving windows of five tokens from the text (each member of a window is a token).

-You also may want to use your own custom tokenizer like this:

-      TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();
-      List<Window> windows = Windows.windows("text",tokenizerFactory);

-This will create a tokenizer for the text, and moving windows based on the tokenizer.

-      List<Window> windows = Windows.windows("text",tokenizerFactory);

-Notably, you can also specify the window size like so:

-      TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();
-      List<Window> windows = Windows.windows("text",tokenizerFactory,windowSize);

-Training word sequence models is done through optimization with the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).

-The general idea is to train moving windows with Word2vec and classify individual windows (with a focus word) with certain labels.
-This could be done for part-of-speech tagging, semantic-role labeling, named-entity recognition and other tasks.

-Viterbi calculates the most likely sequence of events (labels) given a transition matrix (the probability of going from one state to another).

-Each line will be handled something like this:

-        <ORGANIZATION> IBM </ORGANIZATION> invented a question-answering robot called <ROBOT>Watson</ROBOT>.

-Given a set of text, Windows.windows automatically infers labels from bracketed capitalized text.

-If you do this:

-        String label = window.getLabel();

-on anything containing that window, it will automatically contain that label.
-This is used in bootstrapping a prior distribution over the set of labels in a training corpus.

-The following code saves your Viterbi implementation for later use:

-        SerializationUtils.saveObject(viterbi, new File("mypath"));

 ### <a name="grams">N-grams & Skip-grams</a>